wchorski/node-signage/README.md

   <summary>List 1</summary>

   ### slides
-    + create new slide editor
+    + ✅ create new slide editor
     + edit existing slide editor
     + multiple templates views for slide data
     +
   ### Slides view
     + edit buttons each slide on bottom right [ select, edit, delete ]
-    + hover over to see meta data and edit buttons
     + make this page view all collections
-    +
+    + select and batch delete
   ### Slides creator / editor
     + image: pic from previously uploaded pics
-    + check to see if pic is already uploaded by name and use that +
+    + check to see if pic is already uploaded by name and use that
+    + extra option to load "baked slides" (like an exported Power Point) +
   ### Collection view
     + CRUD collections
     + drag and drop to reorder
     + shuffle slides
     + randomize slides
     + create new blank collection
     + add multi images as just slides (i.e. powerpoint pressy)
     + choose the active collection
     +
   ### Slide player
     + need to fix auto play time when also allowing manual advancing
+    + advance with arrow keys
+    +
   ### admin
     + block users from editing certain collections
     + remove bootstrap stylings in 'client/index.html'